HBhakunamatata/cautious-adventure/docs/01-function-and-module-design.md

 - Only unlogged user can be access to it
 - Make a signal to create a user when register a profile
     - When delete a user, the profile will be deleted
-    - When prifile is deleted, the user will be deleted
+    - When profile is deleted, the user will be deleted
     - Avoid the signal looping
 - redirect to login form